sudo-sidd/sudo-sidd/README.md

 - **Critical Conditions**:
   - Hunger > 80: Starving
   - Mood < 20: Crying
-  - **Game Over**: If Hunger hits 95 or Energy drops to 10, Wisphe will Faint.
+  - **Game Over**: If Hunger hits 95 or Energy drops to 10, Woop will Faint.

 The system updates every 6 hours automatically.
 </details>